Simple supercuspidal L-packets of quasi-split classical groups: Simple supercuspidal -packet of and

-We next construct $L$-packets of $\G$ consisting of simple supercuspidal representations whose the final parameter $\zeta$ is given by $-1$.
-To do this, we consider the twist of the $L$-packets in the previous subsection via the spinor norm
+We next construct $L$-packets of $\G$ consisting of simple supercuspidal representations whose final parameters $\zeta$ are given by $-1$.
+To do this, we consider the twist of the $L$-packets in the previous subsection via the spinor norm of $G$: